cbpspratap/SQLTraining/README.md

 # SQLTraining
 This repository contains SQL training files.

-The trainings are divided between multiple lectures, go to each lecture to access the training materials.
+The training will cover MySQL basics and it is divided into multiple lectures, go to each lecture to access the training materials.